GabrielHub/UniversitySimulator/README.md

 **Premise:**

-	Now that the University is official, it can grow by buying buildings, hiring specialists, and no longer needs high school agreements.
-The university needs to rise in the rankings, so management of the renown of the University becomes vital.
+	Now that the University is official;y recognized, it can grow by buying buildings, hiring specialists, and no longer needs high school agreements.
+The university needs to rise in the rankings, so management of the renown and graduation rate of the University becomes vital.

 **Focus:**

 	* Building Management - Introduces clickable tilemap mechanic, building management tab, and StudentPool and Faculty is now capped by the buildings you have
 		- Buildings have different types, that come with different bonuses
-	* Faculty Pay Slider - Affects
+	* Faculty Pay Slider - Change how much faculty affects wealth per turn.
+A higher amount decreases wealth, but increases renown and happiness.
+	* Ranking - A new modifier out of 100 that updates every 5 turns.
+Based on renown, graduation rate.
+Also modified by Building Bonuses and Special Students.
+	* Student To Faculty Ratio Slider - The number of students each faculty can take care of.
+Higher ratio increases graduation rate but decreases happiness.
+	* Special Students - A chance of a special student occurs every 4 turns, depending on renown and happiness.
+Spend a certain amount of wealth to give scholarships to special students.

 **Details:**

+- Ranking: Main Goal
+- Buildings: Soft Goal
+- Graduation Rate: Now based on Students to Faculty Ratio.
+- Renown: Now based on Faculty Pay, Student To Faculty Ratio, and boosted by Building and Special Student bonuses.
+A static boost based on the avg Stars of High School Agreements from the previous stage carry over.
+- High School Agreements: No longer available or a factor, converted to a static boost or detriment depending on the high schools you aquired.
+- Random Events: Are now active.
+Random chance of an event happening every turn, that can be helpful or hurtful depending on how well you're doing.
+- Available Upgrades: Marketing Campaign I (increases renown by a small amount), Marketing Campaign II (increasaes HSA static boost by a small amount), Financial Aid Program (Increases odds of special student), *More to be designed*

 **Lose Condition:**
 - No wealth or students
-- Fall out of national ranking (only a lose condition once you make it halfway through the ranking)
+- Fall out of national ranking (only a lose condition once you make it past 50)

 **Win Condition:**
-- Become number 1 ranked national university
+- Become number 1 ranked national university, certain amount of buildings, endowment (how much alumni)

 ## End Game: *TO BE DESIGNED*